aaronroberson/aaronroberson.github.io/_posts/2014-08-28-testing-fouc-angularjs-mac.md

 date: 2014-08-28
 author: Aaron Roberson
 categories: angularjs
-short: Short tutorial on downloading, configuring and using the Network Link Conditioner in Mac to test Flash Of Unstyled Content (FOUC) with AngularJS
+short: Short tutorial on downloading, configuring and using the Network Link Conditioner in Mac to test Flash Of Unstyled Content (FOUC) with AngularJS.
 comments: true
 ---